cefriel/chimera-tutorial/README.md

 	The route passes through the same steps as the /lift route with the addition of the Chimera Graph Construct step.
 	This component allows for the enrichment of the RDF graph with the triples generate through the SPARQL construct query defined in file [construct.txt](./queries/construct.txt).
-	The ouput of this route is shown in file [liftConstruct.ttl](./outbox/liftConstruct.ttl).
+	The output of this route is shown in file [liftConstruct.ttl](./outbox/liftConstruct.ttl).

 - `roundtrip route (/roundtrip)`

 	As described in the previous routes, the stops.txt file is lifted tothe linked gtfs ontology.
-	This information is then lowered to a csv file representation through the Chimera Mapping Template component using the [loweringTemplate](./mappings/vtl/loweringTemplate.vm) mapping.
+	This information is then lowered to a csv file representation through the Chimera Mapping Template component using the [loweringTemplate.vm](./mappings/vtl/loweringTemplate.vm) mapping.
 	The result of this operation is presented in file [roundtrip.csv](./outbox/roundtrip.csv).

 - `roundtripAdd route (/roundtripAdd)`